Ithaca College Will Host Regional Clean Energy Summit

 For more information, contact Marian Brown, special assistant to the provost for sustainability, at 607-274-3787 or email@example.com.

-Originally published in Media Relations: Ithaca College Will Host Regional Clean Energy Summit.
+Originally published in IC News: Ithaca College Will Host Regional Clean Energy Summit.